Massachusetts Sports Betting

 The Huskies men's basketball team has been in the CAA since 2005, having previously played in the American East Conference.
 In 2015, Northeastern made its first NCAA Tournament appearance since 1991, losing to Notre Dame in the first round.
 The Huskies made it again in 2019 when they lost to Kansas in the first round.
 Their last NCAA Tournament victory came in 1984.
 They've won the CAA regular-season title three times: 2013, 2015 and 2018.

 The River Hawks' men's basketball team has been a member of the American East Conference since it began transitioning to the Division I level in 2013.
 The River Hawks were first eligible for postseason play in 2017-18.
 The River Hawks won the Division II national championship in 1988.

-- Massachusetts is home for a variety of men's and women's minor league sports teams, including lacrosse (Boston Cannons), hockey (Boston Pride), baseball (Lowell Spinners), and many more.
+Massachusetts is home to a variety of men's and women's minor league sports teams, including lacrosse (Boston Cannons), hockey (Boston Pride), baseball (Lowell Spinners) and many more.

 Encore Boston Harbor